INWTlab/r-docker/README.md

-# Container for R Applications
+# Multi Stage Container for R Applications

 In this project we keep our configuration for INWT projects.
 If you are not working with us you can see what we think is a good way to bring R applications into production.
 If you need a clean docker